- Direct Database Queries

 Using extract() #

 extract() should never be used because it is too opaque and difficult to understand how it will behave under a variety of inputs.
-It makes it too easy to introduce new variables into a function’s scope without knowing about it, potentially causing unintended and difficult to debug conflicts.
+It makes it too easy to unknowingly introduce new variables into a function’s scope, potentially leading to unintended and difficult to debug conflicts.

 Not Using the Settings API #